NoeBerdoz/pgbackrest-expire-retention/README.md

 4. Run the script:

     ```bash
-    sudo python pgbackrest_backups_retention.py  --stanza your_stanza_name
+    sudo python pgbackrest_backups_retention.py  --stanza your_stanza_name --dry-run
     ```
    _Note that the script needs the permissions to run pgbackrest commands._

     The following parameters can be added to adapt the script to your needs:

+    - --mode production
+    - --retention-incremental 7
+    - --retention-full-daily 30
+    - --retention-full-monthly 12
+    - --retention-full-yearly 20

-    --dry-run: Run the script in dry-run mode.
-Can be removed when you checked that everything works properly to clean the backups definitely.
+   ** Note that with the current configuration, the script is run in dry-run.
+Once you have checked that everything works properly, you can remove the parameter "--dry-run" to clean the backups definitely.**
-    --mode production
-    --retention-incremental 7
-    --retention-full-daily 30
-    --retention-full-monthly 12
-    --retention-full-yearly 20

-   **The script is currently with the --dry-run option set, so you can see what would happens in the logs, if you want to exit the dry run, edit `expire_command` variable**

 ## Configuration